 Student Signature:

-Student Name (plea ase print):
+Student Name (plea se print):

 Student ID: Grade: Date:

-As the parent/guarduse Policy when my operated by the Dispersonal device.
-Show the Dispersonal device.
-Show to control access to will be inaccessible materials acquired District technology y student(s) or family strict or while accessing a nould my student(s) valerstand that any violation length of the Internet, but cannot ostudent users.
-I agon the network and accountside the school set and network resource lerstand, and agree to the are using electronic deving the District Wi-Fi/Inticolate the policy, access pation of the policy is probable understand that the not guarantee that all congree not to hold the Districcept responsibility when ernet, even if using a privileges may be hibited and may result in District has taken steps ntroversial information rict responsible for my student(s) uses for my student(s) to use
+As the parent/guard Use Policy when my operated by the Dist personal device.
+Sh revoked.
+I also unde disciplinary or legal to control access to will be inaccessible materials acquired of District technology student(s) or family a crict or while accessing ould my student(s) vi- erstand that any violal consequences.
+I furth the Internet, but cannot a student users.
+I ago on the network and accountside the school settle and network resource erstand, and agree to the are using electronic device g the District Wi-Fi/Interolate the policy, access perion of the policy is problem understand that the lost guarantee that all concree not to hold the District ecept responsibility when the sign of the permission for some control of the second secon ces owned, leased, or rnet, even if using a rivileges may be ibited and may result in District has taken steps troversial information ct responsible for my student(s) uses or my student(s) to use

-Parent/Guardian N Jame (please print):
+Parent/Guardian Na ame (please print):

 Date: